bgetting/survey_monkey/README.md

 ## Usage

-Expects an `ENV` variable called `SURVEY_MONKEY_ACCESS_TOKEN` that is a valid API access token for the Survey Monkey API.
+Expects an `ENV` variable called `SURVEY_MONKEY_API_TOKEN` that is a valid API access token for the Survey Monkey API.
 [Take a look at each resource](https://github.com/bgetting/survey_monkey/tree/main/lib/survey_monkey) to see the methods that correspond to the endpoints in the [Survey Monkey documentation](https://developer.surveymonkey.com/api/v3/).

 ```ruby
 surveys = SurveyMonkey::Survey.all